Tommy228/tttdamagelogs/README.md

 - Report and respond system
 - Punishment options: Autoslay and Autojail
 - Visual Deathscene
-- Translation support: English, German and French
+- Translation support: English, German, French, Russian and Polish
 - Storage support for MySQL and SQLite
 - Support for ULX and Serverguard: User groups and RDM punishments
 - Easy configuration via config file and F1 settings menu